QuEraComputing/GenericTensorNetworks.jl/README.md

 pkg> add GraphTensorNetworks
 ```

-Please use Julia-1.7, otherwise you will suffer from huge overhead when contracting large tensor networks.
+Please use Julia-1.7, otherwise you will suffer from huge overheads when contracting large tensor networks.
 If you have to use a lower version,
 you can avoid the overhead by overriding the `permutedims!` is `LinearAlgebra`.

 ```julia